Wouldn’t it be nice if you could take some supplements to help you lose weight?

-For best results make sure to use a clean protein powder which does not contain added fillers, dyes or preservatives.
+A clean protein powder does not contain added fillers, dyes, preservatives, or artificial flavors.

-Collagen is really a sub-type of protein powder which contains an array of amino acids not commonly found in the standard American Diet.
+Collagen is really a sub-type of protein powder that contains an array of amino acids not commonly found in the standard American Diet.

 The use of collagen, as a protein supplement, can be accomplished through either collagen peptides or through hydrolyzed collagen.

-Collagen is extremely high in the amino acids proline, glycine and glutamic acid which play an important role in tissues in your body such as muscles, skin, and hair.
+Collagen is exceptionally high in the amino acids proline, glycine, and glutamic acid which play an important role in tissues in your body such as muscles, skin, and hair.

-Collagen is sometimes used as a beauty supplement because it is known to help improve the quality of hair and the quality of your skin.
+Collagen is sometimes used as a beauty supplement because it is known to help improve the quality of hair and skin.